Our lab capabilities — Functional Genomics Centre

 Douglas joined AstraZeneca in 2014 following a decade of research across academia and industry.
-Originally studying the molecular genetics of viruses during his PhD, he soon began working across different disease areas and has, over the past 5 years, been driving forward the application of functional genomics to phenotypic drug discovery.
-Driven by a passion to find new therapeutics that can help improve our patients lives, he is excited to join the FGC as the Head of Laboratory and lead our scientists in building a world-leading centre of expertise in functional genomics.
+Originally studying the molecular genetics of viruses during his PhD, he soon began working across different disease areas and has over the past 8 years been driving forward the application of functional genomics to phenotypic drug discovery.
+As Head of the Functional Genomics Centre he is his driven by a passion to find new therapeutics that can help improve our patients lives and in leading our scientists in building a world-leading centre of expertise in functional genomics.

 Deputy Head of the Laboratory